 The Percentile Ranks indicate the percentage of examinees, at a resident's own training level, who scored below that resident.
 If, for example, a second-year resident had a percentile rank of 60, it would mean that his or her raw score was higher than the raw scores of 60 percent of the second-year residents taking the exam in that year.
 Like scaled scores, percentile ranks are provided for the test as a whole and for all subtests.
-No percentile ranks are reported for "fellows", those examinees who had already graduated prior to taking that year's OKAP.
-Prior to 2012 the cutoff percentile ranks were 1 to 99, but Prometric and NMT statisticians are using 0 to 100 percentile ranks going forward.
+Prior to 2012 the cutoff percentile ranks were 1 to 99, but the statisticians are using 0 to 100 percentile ranks going forward.
 You may see a 0 or 100% as the percentile rank, because the computed percentile rank can be as low as 0.1 and as high as 99.99 and is rounded into an integer.
 This does not mean that you answered everything wrong or everything right.
 The 0 is essentially the same with 1 (indicates the lowest score and no one scores lower than these candidates) and 99 is essentially the same with 100 (indicates the highest score and no one scores higher than these candidates).

 Subtest Scores: Reviewing subtest scores can be helpful in identifying specific learning needs.
-The OKAP subtests parallel the 13 volumes of the Academy's Basic and Clinical Science Course (BCSC), and the 13 sections of the OKAP Content Outline.
-A subtest is comprised of the OKAP test items that pertain to that topic.
+The OKAP subtests parallel the 13 volumes of the Academy's Basic and Clinical Science Course (BCSC).
+A subtest is comprised of the OKAP test items that pertain to that subspecialty area/BCSC book.

-Subtest Reliability: The main core topics within the 13 subspecialties are assessed in every OKAP exam, but because each yearly exam is comprised of a different set of test items, not every clinical point can be covered in every year.
-For example, because of the sampling of content, the Optics and Refraction subtest may give more emphasis to spectacle lenses one year and to contact lenses the next.
+Subtest Reliability: The main core topics within the 13 subtests are assessed in every OKAP exam, but because each yearly exam is comprised of a different set of test items, not every clinical point can be covered in every year.
+For example, because of the sampling of content, the Optics and Refractive subtests may give more emphasis to spectacle lenses one year and to contact lenses the next.
 Thus, in addition to reflecting the level of one's ophthalmic knowledge, one's score also might reflect variations in the sequence of topics presented in different residency programs.